What does it take for everyone in the workplace to experience fairness? Everyone in the workplace should receive…

-Anyone in the workplace could be mistreated by a woman or man who is in a leadership role.
-“Fairness For All” is not a black and white thing, or a female and male thing, or an old and young person thing.
-“Fairness For All” is about people in positions of authority consistently doing what is right, fair, and just for each person they are responsible for leading, regardless of the person’s race, ethnicity, age, religion, sexual orientation, or socioeconomic status.
+Anyone in the workplace could be: mistreated by a woman or man who is in a leadership role, prevented from getting a job/excelling in their career, or underpaid.
+“Fairness For All” is not a black and white thing (colorism), or a female and male thing (genderism), or an old and young person thing (ageism).
+“Fairness For All” is about people in positions of authority consistently doing what is right, fair, and just for each person they are responsible for leading, regardless of the person’s race, ethnicity, age, religion, sexual orientation, or socioeconomic status (fairness for Allism).

 Both female and male leaders in work environments can be corrupt and crass, subjecting people to gratuitous behaviors.
 Women and men in leadership roles are capable, some are already culpable, of misusing their power—misconduct that includes workplace bullying, sexual harassment, discrimination, retaliation, defamation, body shaming, creating hostile working environments, and favoritism.
 Unbecoming behavior could be predicated from anything—jealousy, envy, insecurities, low self-worth, arrogance, entitlement, greed, hate, prejudices, racism—causing them to inflict iniquities on others whom they are responsible for leading.

 Take workplace bullying for example.
 When children are bullied, they are encouraged to get adults involved to help.
 It’s the opposite when grown-ups are bullied in the workplace.
 Adults are expected to take it or quit.
 When adults speak out they are usually punished or retaliated against—scrutinized, demoted, threatened, defamed, or fired.
 Unfortunately, adult bullies sometimes go unpunished, leaving them to further subject malevolent behavior onto others.